 Activity #3 [Watch the Animated Movie.]

-In 1989, The BFG was make into an animated film.
+In 1989, The BFG was made into an animated film.
 This film is full of songs and even won the New York Film Festival for Best Score and Songs.
 This makes it a great addition to teach figurative language.
 The video below contains the full movie.

 Activity #4 [Anchor Chart]